adambiggert83/adambiggert83.github.io/self-assessment.md

 Database design and management also became an important area of study throughout the program.
 Modern organizations rely heavily on data-driven systems, making effective data management an essential skill for technology professionals.

-During my **Database Enhancement**, I integrated SQLite into the course advising system to replace the original file-based storage approach.
+During my Database Enhancement, I integrated SQLite into the course advising system to replace the original file-based storage approach.

 This enhancement introduced: